We use UPS & Fedex for fast and reliable shipping.

 1. "Tumao" Zhan: the most representative and produced in the largest quantity.

-"Tumao" Zhan is the most representative product of "jianzhan" and is also produced in the largest quantity.
-The mechanism for the formation of "tumao" silk is highly related to the high iron content in the body and glaze of "jianzhan".
+"Tumao" Zhan is the most representative product of "Tenmoku" and is also produced in the largest quantity.
+The mechanism for the formation of "tumao" silk is highly related to the high iron content in the body and glaze of "Tenmoku".
 During the high-temperature firing process, bubbles generated by the heat in the glaze carry iron particles from the glaze to its surface.
 When the temperature reaches above 1300℃, the glaze flows, and the iron-rich part overflows the surface and drips downwards.
 After a period of cooling, the metal medium crystallizes and forms slender stripes that resemble "tumao".

 1. "Youdi" Zhan: the formation process is more accidental.